 A fractal is not a common image, it is a mathematical object with a non-conventional third dimension that hides a universe perfectly defined by its formula.
-If you explore that dimension, you could surf between complex structures of great beauty were math blend into art and you will discover places never seen before which you will not be able to return unless you write down the paths that leaded you there…Sergio CT
+If you explore that dimension, you could surf between complex structures of great beauty where math blend into art and you will discover places never seen before which you will not be able to return to unless you write down the paths that led you there…Sergio CT

 What is Fractal Geometry?